edreyer/modulith/Readme.md

 ## What is it?

-A kotlin-based Spring Boot application using Reactive webflux APIs.
+A kotlin-based Spring Boot application.
 The project uses a hexagonal architecture, along with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) principals to create a clean design that helps enforce good programming practice.